 - For Eugene residents: Greater focus on urban infrastructure and resiliency, where 97% of EWEB customers live.

-General questions for EWEB: Email PublicAffairs@eweb.org
+General questions for EWEB about the territory transfer: Email PublicAffairs@eweb.org

 Q&A